thanhtran-git/weather-widget/README.md

 Planned features (will be reevaluted from time to time)

 - A slider carousel to scroll horizontally with clickable arrows for displaying more content
-- possible contents are: location search function, temperature visualization via a graph, or more detailed weather data like humidity, wind etc.
+- possible contents are: temperature visualization via a graph, or more detailed weather data like humidity, wind etc.
+- location search function

 Missing things:

-- More weather icons like thunderstorm, light rain, wind
+- More weather icons like thunderstorm, wind

 Bugs, issues: